SAP-samples/cloud-extension-s4hana-business-process/mission/create-software-tests/create-ui-tests.md

 ## Introduction

 Another set of tests that can be executed are the UI tests, where the application's interface is assessed on the basis of performance and functionality.
-The main objective would be to test the features that a user would interact with.
-This is done by mimicing the user actions and automating them on the browser with help of some automation framework.
-These tests would ensure optimal user experience by minimizing glitches and slow load times and validate whether the desired functionalities can be carried out.
+The main objective is to test the features with which a user would interact.
+This is achieved by automating user actions within the browser using an automation framework.
+These tests are essential to guarantee an optimal user experience by reducing glitches and minimizing slow load times.
+They also verify whether the desired functionalities can be executed as intended.

 <br>